QuickCarpet/QuickCarpet/rules.md

 Options: `true`, `false`
 Categories: feature, renewable

+## smartSaddleDispenser
+Keeps the saddle in the dispenser if the entity in front is already saddled

+Type: `boolean`
+Default: `false`
+Options: `true`, `false`
+Categories: feature

 ## sparkingLighter
 Adds back the ability to create fire in mid-air using Flint and Steel or Fire Charges